Tony Awards: Parkland Students Get Standing Ovation After Tearful Performance Of ‘Seasons Of Love’

 — Lawrence O'Donnell (@Lawrence) June 11, 2018

 Will & Grace star Debra Messing also posted an emotional tweet regarding the important moment in Tony history.
-“Omg the Parkland Drama club just performed “Seasons of Love” on the #Tonys and I am all mucus.
+“Omg the Parkland Drama club just performed ‘Seasons of Love’ on the #Tonys and I am all mucus.
 That was so powerful.
 Thank you #Emmys for including these extraordinary kids.”

 Omg the Parkland Drama club just performed “Seasons of Love” on the #Tonys and I am all mucus.
 That was so powerful.
 Thank you #Emmys for including these extraordinary kids in the evening’s.
 Elie ration.